Chapter 5 : Football practice of which I play goalie

 “So,” said Coach Robin.
 “I’ll see you two boys next week around six thirty for this race.”

-,” said Derek shaking Bloody Robin’s hand.
+“You’re on,” said Derek shaking Bloody Robin’s hand.
 Well this is just bloody brilliant.

 Later, I was sitting on the couch, completely freaked out over a race that was happening next week and Athena was telling about how stupid the whole thing while trying to teach Einstein how to sit (a futile thing if you ask me), when the phone rang.

 “It’s your dad,” said Athena checking the caller ID.